MLB Network Personalities

 Twenty-eight-time Emmy Award winner and Hall of Fame award-winning broadcaster Bob Costas is a host and announcer for MLB Network.
 Costas serves as a play-by-play announcer for the MLB Network Showcase series and contributes to MLB Network’s studio programming and special event coverage throughout the year.

-Beginning in June 2020, Costas and Tom Verducci has co-hosted MLB Network’s series The Sounds of Baseball.
+Beginning in June 2020, Costas and Tom Verducci have co-hosted MLB Network’s series The Sounds of Baseball.
 The tribute series to baseball’s iconic voices has featured Jon Miller, Mel Allen, Red Barber, Jack Buck, Harry Caray, Joe Garagiola, Curt Gowdy, Tony Kubek, Al Michaels, Vin Scully and Bob Uecker in its first year.

 Regarded as one of the best interviewers in broadcasting, Costas has spoken with the biggest names in baseball and beyond for MLB Network, including Clayton Kershaw and Mike Trout; Hall of Famers Yogi Berra, Bob Feller, Bob Gibson, Reggie Jackson, Ferguson Jenkins, Tony La Russa, Don Larsen, Juan Marichal, Tom Seaver and Joe Torre; Hall of Fame Award-winning broadcaster Ernie Harwell; and President Barack Obama at the 2009 All-Star Game.